|

 3.1.4 Producing Thick Blocks

-Any successful lamination relies
+Any successful

-transfer from the blade depends upon :-
+transfer.
+The heat transfer from the blade depends upon :

 i) Density High density grades (more material per volume) require